creatale/node-dv/README.md

 ## Quick Start

 Once you've installed, download [that image](https://github.com/creatale/node-dv/blob/master/test/fixtures/textpage300.png).
 You can use any other image containing simple text at 300dpi or higher.
-Now run the following code snipped to recognize text from your image:
+Now run the following code snippet to recognize text from your image:

 ```javascript
 var dv = require('dv');